Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 Who Should Choose Affinity Designer?

-- Freelancers on a tight budget who need professional tools without a monthly commitment.
-If you're starting out, $69.99 to own your software outright is genuinely good value.
+- Freelancers on a tight budget who need a professional tool without a monthly commitment.
+If you're starting out, $69.99 to own your software outright is a genuinely good deal — full stop.

-- Solo practitioners who work alone and don't need real-time collaboration or shared libraries.
+- Solo practitioners who work primarily alone and don't need real-time collaboration or shared libraries.

 - Illustrators and icon designers who love the combined vector/raster workflow, eliminating the need for a separate Photoshop subscription.

-- iPad-first designers who do client work on the go and want a smooth Apple Pencil experience without extra costs.
+- iPad-first designers who do client work on the go and want a fluid Apple Pencil experience without paying extra.

-- Privacy-conscious freelancers who prefer keeping files local rather than synced to third-party clouds.
+- Privacy-conscious freelancers who prefer keeping files local rather than synced to a third-party cloud.

 Who Should Choose Adobe Illustrator / Creative Cloud?